learn-co-students/rails-create-action-readme-v-000/README.md

 end
 ```

-You can access each of input values in a form using the hash syntax to grab the
+You can access each of the input values in a form using the hash syntax to grab the
 elements from the `params` hash.
 When a user submits a form, it is the `params`
 hash that contains all the input data.
 As long as the form is routed to the
 `create` method we've written (in `config/routes.rb`), we'll be able to